Home

 How long for?

 40 years.
-After that period it will be decommissioned and returned to farming.
+After that period it will be decommissioned and allegedly returned to farming.

 Heavy construction traffic access